 Most of the jackets in this guide are made with down, though a handful are filled with synthetic insulation that mimics down or a blend of the two.

 Synthetic insulation, on the other hand, is made from polyester fibers and designed to imitate down clusters and properties with a few key differences.
 If you compare two jackets of equal weight, down is warmer than this alternative.
 But synthetic insulation retains warmth even when wet.
 It’s also easier to wash and usually comes at a lower price point.

 - Pros of down: excellent warmth-to-weight ratio, comfort, compressibility, lightweight, high inherent warmth

-- Cons of down: inability to insulate when wet, more difficult to wash, pricier
+- Cons of down: inability to insulate when wet, not super breathable, more difficult to wash, pricier

 Within synthetic jackets, active insulation is another progressive subcategory to know.
 These technical garments are designed to dump extra heat and dry fast, so you don’t have to remove the jacket during vigorous activity.
 But these layers need also to be durable, warm, and wind-resistant.
 It’s a tricky balance.